WildCodeSchool/Paris-0919-P3-Jule-et-Lily/README.md

 ----

 ## Technologies used
-- REACT.JS & BOOTSTRAP for the admin dashboard
+- REACT.JS & BOOTSTRAP to devellop the admin dashboard
-- Node.JS for creating the server routes
+- Node.JS to create the server routes and database requests
 - MYSQL for the database

 ## Installation